 - Booking conversion ratio and costs

-- Monitoring pricing on OTA’s to ensure consistency
+- Pricing on booking channels to ensure consistency

 - Building up and monitoring online reviews

 But most importantly, metasearch sites need to be managed regularly and not forgotten!

 Some metasearch engines, like TripAdvisor and Google, are now displaying instant booking buttons that allow travellers to book directly from the metasearch results.